Unified Ad Marketplace

 Can I use UAM alongside other header bidding solutions?

-How are line items set up in Google Ad Manager (DFP)?
+How are line items set up in Google Ad Manager (GAM)?

 How do I get started with UAM?

 - Create an account using the invitation code and the approved site in the invitation email.
 If you haven’t received an invitation email, see if you qualify here.

 - Set up your GAM account with a UAM order and line items so GAM can receive UAM bids.
 We have automated this step with a one-click push.

 - Set up your payment information so you can start receiving payments.

 Reporting includes bid requests, impressions and earnings with filters for sites, ad slots, sizes, price points, and devices.

 UAM consolidates earnings from all bidders and issues one payment on a net 60-day basis.
 For example, revenue earned in January net of tax will be paid at the end of March if it meets the USD $5 minimum earnings threshold.

 What are the fees for using UAM?